 A big one is competition.

 Health and wellness is a very big industry.
-I have reviewed many different MLMs that promote similar products, and on top of that there are all the companies that sell products at grocery stores and specialty stores, as well as all the online sites that offer this type of product.
+I have reviewed many different MLMs that promote similar products, and on top of that, there are all the companies that sell products at grocery stores and specialty stores, as well as all the online sites that offer this type of product.
 This is true for health and wellness in general, and it’s even true if you only consider supplements.

 To make matters worse, you end up competing with other distributors to try and get sales.
 This includes distributors from this company and from others.
 Even if you really believe in the company, people probably won’t be interested in another MLM pitch if they have already heard several.

-That is true if you are trying to sell the products or if you are trying to recruit into the company.
+That is true if you are trying to sell the products or if you are trying to recruit them into the company.